 If the soccer ball passes over one of these lines during a game then a throw-in is awarded by the referee.

-it’s important to note that the “whole” ball must pass over the line for the ball to be considered out of play.
-If even a fraction of the ball is still on, or directly above, the touchline then the ball is considered to still be in play.
+It’s important to note that the “whole” ball must pass over the line for the ball to be considered out of play.
+If even a fraction of the ball is still on, or directly above, the touchline, the ball is still in play.

 To find out more about the layout of a soccer field click here to go to my article giving you all the details.

 2. The opponents of the last player to touch the ball are awarded the throw-in.